lukkiddd/momentApp-filter/README.md

-time-ago-filter
+momentApp-filter
 ===============

 ##Get Started

-1. You can install `timeAgoFilter` by clone these to your computer.
+1. You can install `momentFilter` by clone these to your computer.
-2. Include `timeAgoApp.js` in your `index.html`, after including Angular itself.
+2. Include `momentApp.js` in your `index.html`, after including Angular itself.
-3. Add `'timeAgoApp'` to your main module's list of dependencies.
+3. Add `'momentApp'` to your main module's list of dependencies.

 ##Example